 Presentations and Retreats

-The Department of Congregational Development and Mission provides a wide variety of trainings and presentations for vestries, small groups and parish meetings.
+The Department of Congregational Development and Mission provides a wide variety of regional trainings and presentations for vestries and church leadership teams.
 Topics include:

 - Church Growth in the 21st Century